GoodStuff-Fm/goodstuff/contact.markdown

 ---
-title: Contact
+title: Contact Us
 date: 2016-03-18 13:40:00 -06:00
 permalink: "/contact/"
 position: 4
 layout: default
 ---

-We love hearing from our amazing listeners.
+We'd love to hear from you.
 We'll do our best to respond as soon as possible.

 #### General Contact Links